SudhirAmin/sqlservertools/RDSDiscovery/readme.md

 For help and support reach out to bacrifai@amazon.com or grab a 30 minutes slot  on my calendar: https://calendly.com/rdstools/30min.

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

 > [!TIP]
 > Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

 ## Installation
 1. Download the zip file on c:\ drive